YoussefJJ/software-testing-devops/README.md

 1. Run all tests (Unit, Integration and E2E tests)
 2. Build the Docker image and push it to Docker Hub
-3. Deplot App to an Amazon Elastic Compute Cloud container:
+3. Deploy App to an Amazon Elastic Compute Cloud container:
     - Launch AWS EC2 instance
     - Remove any existing running container
     - Pull the new Docker image